 Today we see more learning designed around the idea that learners, not instructors, control the learning experience.

 Learners are often drawn to CBE because they want the flexibility that CBE programs offer.
 They also want to make their own decisions about when and how they will move through the learning process.

 Learning activities can be designed to give learners control over the learning process and encourage independence and autonomy.
 Examples include setting learning goals, solving content-related problems, and self-assessment.
-See Learn NC’s archived information on learner autonomy for more examples.
+Check out NC’s Ed Portal for more learner autonomy examples.